Ja'Marr Chase Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Against the Chiefs, Chase racked up 266 receiving yards in his lone career matchup, 182.5 more than his over/under for Sunday's game.
+- Against the Chiefs, Chase racked up 266 receiving yards in his single career matchup, 178.5 more than his over/under for Sunday's game.

-- The Chiefs have the NFL's 25th-ranked pass defense this season, giving up 263.6 yards per game through the air.
+- The Chiefs are allowing 263.6 passing yards per game this season, the NFL's 25th-ranked pass defense.

-- At 1.6 passing TDs conceded per game, the Chiefs defense is ranked 16th in the league.
+- At 1.6 passing TDs allowed per game, the Chiefs defense is ranked 16th in the league.

 Recent Performances